trananh/SwiRL-NLP/README.md

 ## Compilation

 Before compiling, you may need to update the installation paths of SwiRL in the Makefile.
-By default, the include path for SwiRL is set at
+By default, the include path for SwiRL points to
 ```/usr/local/include/swirl``` and the lib path is set to ```/usr/local/lib```.
 If you installed SwiRL to a different location, please update the variables at
 the top of the Makefile accordingly.